Raghu1611/Raghu1611/README.md

 ## 📈 Key Achievements

 - 🏆 Built 50+ projects from concept to deployment
-- 🚀 Deployed production-ready applications on Netlify, Vercel, and Azure
+- 🚀 Deployed production-ready applications on Vercel & GitHub Pages
 - 💻 Consistent GitHub contributions (100+ commits in past year)
 - 🔗 Strong GitHub presence with well-documented repositories
-- 📚 Continuous learner with focus on industry best practices
+- 📚 Self-taught developer with focus on industry best practices
+- 🤖 Hands-on experience with AI APIs and integrations

 ---